HimWell/vending-machine/README.md

 # VendingMachinineCoinCounter

 This a simple UI build in Angular using Angular Material for a vending machine to calculate the number of coins needed.
-Note no Back end was completed.

 run npm install for packages